-This feature will process a RAW file and create a JPEG from it.
+Use this feature to process a RAW file and create a JPEG from it.
 When selected, a file browser window is displayed.
-Select a RAW file and press Set.
-Press Set again to clear the message, then press the <ALT> button to exit <ALT> mode.
+Select a RAW file and press FUNC.SET, press FUNC.SET again to clear the message, then press the <ALT> button to exit <ALT> mode.
 Finally, press the shutter.
 The RAW file will then be processed into a JPEG.
 The interesting aspect of this feature is that the processing will occur with the camera's current settings.
 So you can use the MyColors settings to create Vivid and Sepia versions of the same image, or simply tweak the sharpness or contrast settings.
-Normally, you would have to set MyColors before the image is taken, and you would get only one image.
+Normally, you would have to set MyColors before the image is taken, and you would get only one image, it's a bit like using the RAW image as one would have used a film negative to process photos in a darkroom, making multiple changed photos with the one "negative".